Reflow-HQ/libs/cart-react/README.md

 }
 ```

-While testMode is active, orders will be recorded in the "Test mode" section of your Reflow store, and payments will be made with PayPal's Sandbox and Stripe's test credit card info.
+While testMode is active, orders will be recorded in the "Test mode" section of your Reflow project, and payments will be made with PayPal's Sandbox and Stripe's test credit card info.

 ## License